hidglobal/digitalpersona-sample-angularjs/docs/index.md

 # Overview

-As a part of {{site.data.product.shortName}}, the {{ site.data.lib.name }} shows typical usage scenarios of {{ site.data.product.name }} APIs:
+As a part of {{site.data.product.shortName}}, the {{ site.data.lib.name }} shows typical usage scenarios of the {{ site.data.product.name }}, such as:

-* creating and deleting a user account.
+* Creating and deleting user accounts.
-* enrolling and changing user credentials, such as password, fingerprints, cards, face, U2F tokens, one-time password, PIN.
+* Enrolling and modifying user credentials, such as passwords, fingerprints, cards, facial, FIDO (U2F) tokens, One-Time Passwords and PINs.
-* multi-factor authentication (MFA) with enrolled credentials, driven by logon policies configured on the server.
+* Multi-factor authentication (MFA) with enrolled credentials, driven by logon policies configured on the server.

-The sample application uses NodeJS backend and AngularJS frontend, but {{ site.data.product.shortName }} APIs are vanilla Typescript/Javascript libraries and will work with any JS framework.
+This sample application uses a NodeJS backend and and AngularJS frontend, but {{ site.data.product.shortName }}
+APIs are vanilla Typescript/Javascript libraries and will work with any JS framework.

 ## Instructions